- Archives Home →

 April 29, 2008

 An Urgent Memo to the SecDefOn May 13 about 70 percent of Iraq's mobile telephone network will cease to operate.
-This will be a serious blow to the Iraqi economy.
-Moreover, a shutdown of Iraq's mobile phone network - upon which our own people in Baghdad rely to comm...
+This will be a serious blow to the Iraqi economy, and many Iraqis will no longer be able to phone in tips on terror activity.

 -